istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 target_release: 1.7.0
 ---

-At [Deutsche Telekom::PAN-NET](https://pan-net.cloud/aboutus), we have embraced `Istio` as the umbrella to cover our services.
+At [`Deutsche Telekom::PAN-NET`](https://pan-net.cloud/aboutus), we have embraced `Istio` as the umbrella to cover our services.

-Unfortunately, there are services which have not been migrated to kubernetes yet or, simply, cannot be.
+Unfortunately, there are services which have not been migrated to `kubernetes` yet or, simply, cannot be.
 Therefore, those ones have to remain as external services.

 ## Scenario